shsagir/play-area-sync/docs/app-design.md

 It's always a good idea to reduce file input/output operations on the disk to the minimum.
 In PHP this means:

 * **PHP includes**: Reduce amount of includes as much as possible.
 Always use absolute pathnames, which reduces the amount of lookups.
-* **Avert files**: Don't use file-sessions, file-caches or anything file-*, if you can replace it with an in-memory cache or even the database.
+* **Avert files**: Don't use file-sessions, file-caches or anything `file-*`, if you can replace it with an in-memory cache or even the database.
 * **Outsource static files**: Put your static files on an object storage.
 Sure, they could be delivered very fast from local, but still, they will create I/O which your (PHP) App will be missing.
 * **Shrink your loader chain**: Make sure you load only the classes (files) you need.
 For a production App (in which code changes do not occur often) you can set `apc.stat` or `pcache.validate_timestamps` to `0`, which reduces I/O on `.php` files even further, but requires an APC/OPcache flush for changed files to apply.

 ### Decouple, but loosely

 Leverage the power of the cloud: Span your App across multiple services.
-If you need image or video encoding: use a service for this.
-If you want to send mass mails: use a service for this.
+If you need image or video encoding: use an external service for this.
+If you want to send mass mails: use an external service for this.
 Why?
 Because it balances the load of your App and thereby gives it more resources for each individual task it has to perform.

 However, if one of those external service (temporarily) breaks, make sure you can switch it off in seconds!
 You still want your shopping basket to run, if your image transformation has a problem.

 ### Scale out, not up

 Up-scaling (bigger boxes) might be simpler, but with out-scaling (more boxes) you can grow nearly limitless.
 To be able to scale out means to be able to run your App across multiple nodes.
 Make sure you don't use local files or APC - or at least use abstraction, as mentioned above, so you can replace them transparently.
 Also, using multiple Nodes to deliver your websites comes with a feature you don't want to miss: high-availability.
+Horizontal scaling is available for [Pro Apps](/app-pro).

 ### Prepare for CDN